alerac/ffmpeg_scripts/README.md

 ## Comments

-The scripts are full of comments describing what they do and what you have to adapt.
+The scripts are full of comments describing what they do and what you have to do.
 Please read them and ask me if it is not clear.

-## change_path.sh script

-The `change_path.sh` script allows you to automatically change the several `path/to/your/folder/files` in the three `.sh` files accorded to your system architecture.
-Please read the comments and let me know it it is not clear.